 If you’ve visited a newer neighborhood recently, you may have noticed that yards are getting smaller and houses are getting closer together.
 Whether it’s because homeowners don’t want to manage the maintenance and upkeep that comes with having a large yard, or developers are trying to make better use of their space, the small yard trend seems to be here to stay.
-Unfortunately, with this newfound popularity comes a different set of issues for both homeowners and HOAs alike.
+Unfortunately, with this newfound popularity comes a different set of issues for both homeowners and community associations alike.

 What issues can a small backyard cause?